grailbio/bazel-compilation-database/README.md

 make a symlink to the py script from the top of your workspace root.
 Another way is to set the `ycm_global_ycm_extra_conf` variable in vim.

+With both of these approaches, you don't have to maintain a separate compile_commands.json file through a script and/or a `compilation_database` target.
+Compile commands are fetched from bazel as the files are opened in your editor.

 Contributing
 ------------